|NU1 key action|

 |acoustic piano back soundboard|

-When it comes down to what you are getting for the money, for most people, the new NU1 does deliver an elegant look with a slow close key cover and chrome pedals with half-pedaling function, very good piano tone (especially through headphones), minimalistic sophistication, and above all, an excellent wood key action movement in a small compact contemporary cabinet size.
-Speaking of compact size, the NU1 does not have the height of a real upright piano since it is only 40" tall.
-A real upright acoustic piano like the popular Yamaha U1 is 48" tall so the NU1 digital piano is much shorter and more like a small console piano in height.
+When it comes down to what you are getting for the money, for many people, the NU1 does deliver an elegant look with a slow close key cover and chrome pedals with half-pedaling function, very good piano tone (especially through headphones), minimalistic sophistication, and above all, an excellent wood vertical key action movement (not grand action) which is much better than the Yamaha Clavinova series, all in a small compact contemporary cabinet size.
+As I mentioned earlier, the NU1 does not have the height of a real upright piano since it is only 40" tall.
+A real upright acoustic piano like the popular Yamaha U1 is 48" tall so the NU1 digital piano is much shorter and more like a small console piano in height as I mentioned earlier.
+It is good to keep this in mind so you do not think this actually reproduces the same size as an upright piano.
 However, the sound is not generated by the bigger hammers, bigger upright piano strings, or large soundboard of a taller acoustic upright piano because the NU1 sound is produced 100% digitally so it does not need to be bigger and/or taller than what it is...except maybe to have extra room for an internal speaker system that would produce a more realistic acoustic sound experience, as I mentioned earlier.
-The NU1 does not have the new synthetic ivory keytops (it uses Acrylic resin white keytops like regular acoustic pianos), nor does it have the duet 4-hand function which splits the piano keyboard in two equal 44-key keyboards and lets two people play the piano at the same time in the same octaves (teacher student, etc).
-It also does not allow for layering of two instrument sounds together which is a disappointment for me because I love to layer sounds, especially grand piano and strings.
-The NU1 does not have a string sound (a favorite for many people)...and that is a big disappointment to me for sure.
-With no strings and no layering I cannot utilize the big 256-note polyphony in the NU1 and enjoy my favorite sound layer (grand piano and string symphony)...but hey, this piano is minimalistic in its approach to functions and features so if you want more than what the NU1 can do and you can be happy with another key action in the same price range, you should then look at the Yamaha Clavinova series of digital pianos.
-Or, you can buy an external instrument MIDI sound module or get additional instrument tones from ipad apps which would also work.
-But you would have to connect your sound module or iPad audio and MIDI outputs to the NU1 which will create that exposed cable issue I was talking about.
-So it's probably best not to worry about getting extra external sounds and functions if you want your piano to look unencumbered by cables and just keep it simple.
+If Yamaha had designed in a top internal speaker system coming up and out of a grill on the top of the piano (Kawai has done that), then things would have definitely have been improved in my opinion.

 |Yamaha NU1 w/closed key cover|